v36372/tintrongnguyen.me/website/content/post/thesis.md

 > Now leave!

 So I swam back the the land, where I could be calm and thinking clearly.
 Actually, I didn't think a bit.
-I went straight into coding mode, applying my programming kungfu to illustrate the way Fourier transforms work.
+I went straight into coding mode, applying my programming kung-fu to illustrate the way Fourier transforms work.
 After 1 week, I came back the ship with a Golang AK47 rifle that left the captain in awe.
 With this awesome firepower, the project was basically done.
 A good understanding of audio and the methods to manipulate it is crucial.
 It gave me the confidence and intuition to read papers and